Jerome-b/newest_stories_hackerNews-api/README.md

 1. Open command prompt
 2. Clone the repo by running 'git clone https://github.com/Jerome-b/newest_stories_hackerNews-api.git'
-3. Go to the application folder: 'cd newest_stories_hackerNews-api\Nextechapp\'
+3. Go to the application folder: 'cd newest_stories_hackerNews-api\Nextechapp\ClientApp'
-4. Run 'npm uninstall node-gyp'
+4. Run 'npm install' to install the packages and dependencies
-5. Run 'npm install @angular-devkit/build-angular'
+5. Run 'cd ../'
 6. Launch app with 'dotnet run'
 7. Open your web browser and go to https://localhost:5001/ (News page can take some time to load)